mxagar/spark_big_data_guide/02_Spark/README.md

 ```

 #### 3.1.2 Creating a Spark Session

+The `SparkContext` is the main entry point or interaction object in Spark.
+However, since version 2.0, the `SparkSession` was introduced, which is a higher level API that serves also as an entry point.

 Creating multiple `SparkSession`s and `SparkContext`s can cause issues, use the `SparkSession.builder.getOrCreate()` method instead, which returns an existing `SparkSession` if there's already one in the environment, or creates a new one if necessary.
 Usually, in a notebook, we run first